petter-holmberg/elements/README.md

 ## Cursors

 Cursors are types representing a point in a space, such as a number in a numeric type or a memory address to an element in a data structure.
 When defined, cursors have successors and predecessors that can be accessed with the functions `increment` and `decrement`.
-The point value the cursor refers to can often be accessed via the cursor with the functions `load` and `store`.
+The value that the cursor points to can often be accessed via the cursor using the functions `load` and `store`.

 ### Linear traversal